lizardo/lizardo.github.io/projects/001/how-to-configure-a-colab-local-runtime-using-docker.md

 If it prints the same value shown on the ["name" variable shown earlier](#docker-name), we are all good!

+## Appendix: known issues

+- Colab "Files" view (the folder icon at the left side bar) will show files inside the container.
+You can delete and upload files, but if you try to open a file (double-click it), Colab will show a "403 Forbidden" error.
+This is apparently a [bug from Jupyter](https://github.com/jupyterlab/jupyterlab/issues/7539).
+The file is accessible from code cells though.
+- Encryption support probably only works on Linux hosts.

 ## Appendix: further help installing Docker on Linux

 The official Docker installation documentation for Linux may seem confusing.
 Therefore, you can follow this guide to navigate through the documentation: